grafeas/kritis/install.md

 ```
 kubectl delete pods,serviceaccount,clusterrolebinding --selector kritis.grafeas.io/install --namespace <your namespace>
 ```

+If you used the default namespace during the installation, you don't need to provide the `--namespace <your namespace>`.

 NOTE: This will not delete the container analysis secret created above.